 According to the American College of Physicians, low back pain is one of the most common reasons for a doctor’s visit in the United States.
 And globally, low back pain causes more years lived with disability than any other condition.
 The origin of the pain is often unknown, and imaging studies may fail to determine the cause.
 There are many different reasons your lower back may be bothering you.
 Read ahead for some of the possible causes.

 Muscle and ligament injuries

-Strain and injury to the muscles and ligaments supporting the back are the major causes of low back pain.
-The pain is typically more spread out in the muscles next to the spine, and may be associated with spasms in those muscles.
-The pain may move to the buttocks but rarely any farther down the leg.
+Strain and injury to the muscles and ligaments supporting the back are the most common causes of low back pain, according to the American Association of Neurological Surgeons.
+The pain is typically more spread out in the muscles next to the spine and may be associated with spasms in those muscles.
+Pain may move to the buttocks but rarely any farther down the leg.

 According to American Academy of Orthopaedic Surgeons, if you suddenly start feeling pain in your lower back or hip that radiates to the back of your thigh and down your leg, you may have a protruding (herniated) disc in your spinal column pressing on a nerve in your lumbar spine.
 This is known as sciatica.

 A herniated disc, also called bulged, slipped or ruptured disc, is a common cause of severe back pain and sciatica.
 A disk in the lumbar area becomes herniated when it ruptures or thins out and degenerates to the point that the gel within the disc pushes outward into the spinal canal, according to the American Association of Neurological Surgeons.
 The herniated disc presses on spinal nerves often producing pain.